ace-subido/ace-subido.github.com/src/_drafts/2015-10-07-big-data-as-a-fad.md

 - work
 ---

-> For one, I could think of Big Data/ Hadoop.
+> For one, I could think of Big Data/Hadoop.
 In the past one year, at least ten "coaching institutes" have sprang up in the area I live (in Bangalore) claiming to teach Hadoop and promising high paying jobs.
 I went in there for a "demo session", and they are like "you can learn Hadoop and get a high paying job with absolutely no programming experience".
 Anyway, these places always get some kind of gullible people.
 I think this is a fad, and it will die down soon.
 What do you think about this?
 Do you think there are any other fads like this ?
 I think this is a fad, and it will die down soon.
 What do you think about this?